Fire in the Hole (Justified): Casting

 The character of Boyd Crowder was intended to die in the episode, but Yost kept the character when test audiences liked Walton Goggins's performance.
 Goggins would later be promoted to main cast from season 2 onward.
-Yost would later comment on the decision by the time the series ended on 2015, "I think it would have been a bummer.
+Yost would later comment on the decision by the time the series ended in 2015, "I think it would have been a bummer.
 That was part of it, too.
 We wanted the show to be entertaining for six years.
 That was always our goal, and it's not really a tragedy.
 We felt this was the right way."

 Yost also explained that Dewey was supposed to die in the episode but the network told him to change plans, "the uproar was such that it was loud and clear that Dewey must not die until Dewey absolutely has to die."
 Both Natalie Zea and Joelle Carter were credited as guest stars in the pilot and were promoted to series regulars beginning with the second episode.